 An ice cold pitcher of Peach Sangria filled with seasonal fruit on a picnic table in a lovely summer's garden

 The smell of peaches is synonymous with summer.
-To make a batch of this gorgeous drink, start by making a peach purée using 3 large peaches (peeled and pitted) in a blender.
+To make a prep-ahead version of this gorgeous drink, start by making a peach purée using 3 large peaches (peeled and pitted) in a blender.
 Add this to a pitcher along with 1 cup of simple syrup, 1 cup fresh lemon juice, 1.5 cups vodka, and 6 cups of club soda.
 Stir to combine, add some ice, and garnish with fresh peach slices.

 Make it with: SKYY Vodka